-> The dominant SME wins.
-It there’s a bully in the group.
-Others will shut down, thereby, creating more weight for the bully’s opinions.
+The dominant SME wins.
+If there’s a bully in the group, others will shut down, thereby creating more weight for the bully’s opinions.
 It’s worthwhile taking the bully aside and letting him know that the opinions of other people need to be heard.
 Often calling on the others individually will provide balance.

-> Call on different SMEs.
+Call on different SMEs.
 Calling on them, especially in a virtual environment, encourages them to participate and diminishes the impact of the same people speaking up all of the time.
 Calling on people in a round robin keeps them on their toes, prevents them from multi-tasking during virtual meetings and ensures that you’re getting everyone’s opinion.

 SMEs Should Be Focused on the MQC

 Make sure that your SMEs are focused on the minimally qualified candidate.
 That’s obvious.
 But your SMEs are experts and will make items more difficult than they need to be.
 The items may be at the appropriate level of difficulty, but you should check that just the same.
 On several occasions, beta testing stats have confirmed Leslie’s concern that the items were too difficult for the MQC.